Panama

 Advancing Biodiversity Research on Barro Colorado Island

-In 2017, Rainforest Connection (RFCx) partnered with the Smithsonian Tropical Research Institute (STRI) to enhance biodiversity monitoring on Barro Colorado Island, one of the world’s most intensively studied tropical forests.
+In 2017, Rainforest Connection (RFCx) partnered with Microsoft AI for Good Research Lab and the Smithsonian Tropical Research Institute (STRI) to enhance biodiversity monitoring on Barro Colorado Island, one of the world’s most intensively studied tropical forests.
 The project leveraged acoustic technology to support long-term ecological research and conservation efforts.

 Partners